DJBarnes/django-adminlte2-pdq/docs/source/templates/template_filters.rst

 chained.

 :param field: Form field to add data attributes to.
 :param data_attrs_json: The data fields to add.
-Must be in the form of json.
+Must be in the form of JSON.
  Defaults to None.
 :return: Field that was passed in with data attributes added.